ZachHaber/LCExtraTerminalCommands/README.md

 ## Switch
 Switches the monitor view to the next person

-Due to weird behavior, `S` doesn't allow for switching to specific players with how I have it set up.
+Due to weird behavior in TerminalApi, `S` doesn't allow for switching to specific players with how I have it set up.
+Use `SW` instead for specifying a player.

 Aliases: S, SW, SW [player]
 ## Clear